 Alexa, ask airport weather to get kilo oscar romeo delta.

 And it would read you the weather in Chicago.
-The skill also knows the names of many airports and will try to fill in that fourth letter if you only give it three.
-For European users, you can get the visibility and altimeter settings in metric.
+The skill also knows the names of many (but by no means all) airports, too, so you can specify an airport that way, too.
+And if you give only three letters (like an IATA code rather than an ICAO airport identifier), it will try to fill in that fourth letter if you.
+For European users, you can get the visibility and altimeter settings in metric format.

 A few details of the skill:

 - Uses the Alexa Skills Kit API — Amazon handles all the voice stuff

 - Runs as a function in AWS Lambda